GwendolyneFreddy/Infinity-Animations/README.md

   - Moved components tpa files into new :file_folder: "*components*" folder and kept functions and macros in "*lib*" :file_folder: folder.
   - Commented code as much as possible.
   - Changed lines of code for further EE compatibility whenever possible, in particular the animations names have been harmonized.
-  - Re-format .log files entries to be more friendly readable.
+  - Re-formated .log files entries to be more friendly readable.
   - ...
   - Coding simplification:
     - Used new and more efficient WeiDU functions (not released when Erephine wrote this mod) and got rid of deprecated functions (such as `DECOMPILE_BCS_TO_BAF` and `DECOMPILE_DLG_TO_D` replaced with `DECOMPILE_AND_PATCH`).